viniciuspjardim/viniciusjardim-com/README.md

   - [x] Display image on the post
   - [x] Display videos on the post
   - [x] Display post side nav with headings and scroll to the top link
+  - [ ] Fix code font size inside headings
+  - [ ] Make a better player for the audio with fixed position and progress bar
+  - [ ] Add share button with social media options and copy button
+  - [ ] Add a summary generated with AI
 - [x] Blog text editor
   - [x] Create post JSON parser as a recursive component
   - [x] Add buttons to control Tiptap editor functions (eg. bold, italic, H3, code, etc.)